 A common sign of breast cancer is a lump in the breast area.
 But what is the best way to detect a lump in your breast?
 If you find a lump, does it always mean you have cancer?
 Are breast cancer lumps painful?
 Do they feel differently than cysts or other lumps?
-Marie Quinn, MD, Roswell Park’s Director of Breast Imaging, answers some commonly asked questions about breast lumps.
+Ermelinda Bonaccio MD, FACR, Roswell Park’s Chair of Diagnostic Radiology, answers some commonly asked questions about breast lumps.

 Breast lumps can be found anywhere throughout the breasts and axillary regions (armpits), including behind the nipple and at the edges of the glandular breast tissue.